Jubin Nautiyal: Career

 In 2011, Nautiyal participated in the television music reality show X Factor where he went up to being in the top 25 participants.

 He made his debut in the Indian music industry with the song "Ek Mulakat" from the film Sonali Cable (2014).
 He also sang 'Meherbani' for The Shaukeens in the same year.
 In 2015, he sang 'Zindagi' for Bajrangi Bhaijaan, 'Bandeyaa' for Jazbaa, 'Tu Itni Khoobsurat Hain Reloaded' for Barkhaa and 'Samandar' with Shreya Ghoshal for Kis Kisko Pyaar Karoon.

-He made his Telugu debut for Sarrainodu under the music direction of S. Thaman and Bengali debut in the movie Aashiqui.
+He made his Telugu debut in the film Sarrainodu under the music direction of S. Thaman and Bengali debut in the film Aashiqui.

 In 2016, Nautiyal performed on MTV Unplugged Season 5 and sang Dahleez's track "Jiya Re".
 He worked with composer duo Sachin–Jigar for the title track of series Ek Duje Ke Vaaste and Amit Trivedi for the film Fitoor where he lent his voice for "Tere Liye" along with Sunidhi Chauhan.
 He also worked with composer Nadeem Saifi for the title track of Ishq Forever and also sang two songs for Kuch Kuch Locha Hai under them.
 He also collaborated with JAM8's Kaushik and Akash for "Gumnaam Hai Koi" for the film 1920 London.
 His songs "Le Chala" for One Night Stand and "The Sound of Raaz" and "Yaad Hai Na (Reprise)" for Raaz Reboot gave him an opportunity to work with composer Jeet Gannguli and this collaboration continued till "Dhal Jaun Main" for Rustom.

 In 2017, he was the lead singer for the film Kaabil which had music by Rajesh Roshan, and also sang "The Humma Song" for Dharma Productions's film Ok Jaanu.
 He released a Hindi pop song along with Pawni Pandey named 'Dil Budhhu' on T-Series He sang for Raabta, Tubelight, Commando 2, and Machine.
 He sang 'Banwra Mann' for Jolly LLB 2, 'Socha Hai' Remake for Baadshaho and 'Raat Baaki' Remake for Ittefaq.
 He also sang the title track of Star Plus series Tu Sooraj, Main Saanjh Piyaji with Palak Muchhal and for Star Parivaar Awards 2017.
 In 2018, he sang 'Gazab Ka Hai Din Remake' with Prakriti Kakar for Dil Juunglee, and 'Boond Boond' with Neeti Mohan for the film Hate Story 4.
 For the same film, he also sang 'Tum Mere Ho' with Amrita Singh under Mithoon's composition.
 This was also his first collaboration with Mithoon following Baaghi 2.
 He also sang 'Pehla Nasha Once Again' with Palak Muchhal for Kuchh Bheege Alfaaz.